Antonio-III/obsidian-notes/Movies.md

 Tokyo Revengers (2021-ongoing) - A show about an MC having an ability to time travel by shaking hands with police guy.
 He uses this power to save some girl.
 He tries to accomplish this by rising through the ranks of the gang that killed the girl.

-Pacing is slow, so there's a few rinse-and-repeat events happening: MC goes into the past to "save everyone" -> accomplish that goal -> back to present -> realizes it's not enough to save the girl -> cries -> meets police guy -> add a new goal to accomplish -> MC goes into the past to "save everyone".
+Pacing is slow, so there's a few rinse-and-repeat events happening:

+(1) MC goes into the past to "save everyone" -> accomplish that goal -> back to present -> realizes it's not enough to save the girl -> cries -> meets police guy -> add a new goal to accomplish -> (1).

-MC sees a new character -> doubts if they were the same person in the past/present. -> Cries every other scene ->.
+(2) MC sees a new character -> doubts if they were the same person in the past/present. -> (2).

+(3) In any scenario, MC says he hasn't changed anything, but the future did.

-Also, 1 character dies in the present after going back to the present.
+Also, 1 of his friends die in the present after going back to the present, cumulatively.

-S1: Some guy dies (He accomplished his latest goal and went into the present).
+S1: His friend dies (He accomplished his latest goal and went into the present).
 7/10

+S2: 3/13